Mighty Beanz: 2010 relaunch

+Each series of the relaunched Mighty Beanz also had their own limited edition Moose Bean with only 1000 of them made for each series.

 2018 relaunch

 Moose developed a new line of Mighty Beanz, starting with 140 new Beanz which were released on September 1, 2018.
 A line of Fortnite-themed Mighty Beanz were produced.

 An Easter series and Series 2 of the main line were released in early 2019.